-We’ll be growing strawberries indoors for our next indoor garden project.
-Our bell peppers grown indoors are doing so well that we’ve decided to move on to small fruits!
-This weekend we’ll be planting strawberry plants in hanging baskets, pots, and other containers.
-If you are wondering how to grow strawberries in a pot you’ll want to follow our progress from planting to strawberry harvesting.
+I’ll be growing strawberries indoors for my next indoor garden project.
+My bell peppers grown indoors are doing so well that I’ve decided to move on to small fruits!
+This weekend I’ll be planting strawberry plants in hanging baskets, pots, and other containers.

 There are many varieties of strawberries, and three specific production habits to choose from: